Niriel/daggor/journal.md

 Note that the location of the pyramid and cubes are not owned by these shapes.
 These shapes act as functions: draw a cube here, draw a pyramid there.

+I implemented the movements along x and y.
+Use WASD and QE.
+W goes forward, S goes backward, A strafes left, D strafes right, Q rotates 90 degrees direct (makes you face what used to be on your left) and E rotates 90 degrees retrograde (turn right).

+To do that, I had to augment the state of the world with two variables, for a total of three: X and Y for the position of the player, and F for his facing.
+I keep them all integers.
+A player position can produce a corresponding view matrix.
+At first I got the multiplication of the rotation and the translation wrong.
+We want to apply the translation first, then rotate, not the other way around.

+I also had to decide a reference frame for the facing.
+In accordance with trigonometric conventions, a facing (angle) of 0 makes you look toward +x.
+That, plus the fact that I like my z axis pointing up, forces me to depart from the natural OpenGL reference frame.
+It is not a big change though, just a rotation matrix to apply before doing the projection.
+Actually, I even embed this rotation inside the projection matrix, then I can forget about it.
+Note that having z pointing up matches Blender's default frame, which is nice.